hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 <div class="toc">
 <details>
   <summary>Module 10: Drafts</summary>
-  <blockquote>This week offers you the opportunity to share your almost-complete project work.
-In module 12, you will benefit from the feedback of your peers as you move forward to refine your project over the next several weeks.</blockquote>
+  <p><em>This week offers you the opportunity to share your almost-complete project work.
+In module 12, you will benefit from the feedback of your peers as you move forward to refine your project over the next several weeks.</em></p>
   <ul>
   <li>Submission of Materials</li>
   </ul>